f5alcon/The-Novelists-Atelier/README.md

 - Also a prompt to take the output of that and create an html view of the report.
 Attach the report and put the prompt into the chat.
 ![Manuscript report](https://github.com/user-attachments/assets/9d61c946-a0c7-4c77-aa25-f5f8122a5320)
 ![Beta Reader feedback](https://github.com/user-attachments/assets/5c82c287-e585-43ed-b578-2363d23f9591)

+-1.4 Update
+- ### ⇄ Compare Tab

+Run multiple different AI analyses on the same chapter, then cross-examine them automatically.
+The Compare tab finds **conflicts** (where two analyses give contradictory advice on the same passage) and **consensus** (where they independently flag the same problem), and reproduces every issue verbatim so nothing gets lost in synthesis.

+**Why it matters:** A pacing audit and a show/tell audit will catch different things — but they'll also sometimes contradict each other.
+Knowing which flags are backed by both analyses tells you where to spend your revision time first.

+- Add analyses from the Prompts tab with a single click, or paste in outputs from Claude.ai or any other session
+- Run automated conflict detection via API, or copy the prompt to use in a chat interface
+- Filter results by Conflicts only, Consensus only, or Full view
+- Convert the comparison into a formatted **Visual Report** document

+### 📄 Visual Report

+Turn any AI analysis output into a formatted, printable HTML document — structured with a sidebar, section cards, and severity tags (Critical / Important / Minor).

 ## Getting Started